voxpupuli/puppet-splunk/README.md

 ### What splunk affects

-* Installs the Splunk/Forwarder package and manages their config files.
+* Installs the splunk or splunkforwarder package and manages their config files.
 It does not purge them by default.
 * The module will set up both Splunk Enterprise and Splunk Forwarder to run as the 'root' user on POSIX platforms.
 * By default, enables Splunk Enterprise and Splunk Forwarder boot-start, and uses the vendor-generated service file to manage the splunk service.

 ### Setup Requirements

+#### Module Installation

 To begin using this module, use the Puppet Module Tool (PMT) from the command line to install this module: